Skip to product information

 Habitat: Deciduous woodland openings, rich and moist, but adaptable

 More: Nectar for pollinators!
 Black Cohosh is fragrant, although its scent is not to everyone's liking, and makes a good cut flower.
 It is an herbaceous, architectural perennial that is a charismatic understory connector between lower layers and woodland shrubs.
 The plant has numerous medicinal properties, including the treatment of menopausal symptoms.
-It is a larval host for Celastrina ladon (Spring Azure) and Celastrina argiolus (Holly Blue).
+However, as with many medicinal plants it also contains potentially toxic components.
+It is a larval host for Celastrina ladon (Spring Azure) and Celastrina argiolus (Holly Blue), both of which are native to Maine.
 This northeastern native is not native to Maine, but is naturalizing in southern Maine.
 It prefers a few hours of morning sun or a dappled woodland.

 Nursery: Honey Petal Plants